 Some disorders classified as collagen vascular disease affect your joints, skin, blood vessels, or other vital organs.
 Symptoms vary according to the specific disease.

 Examples of types of collagen vascular disease include:

 - temporal arteritis

 Collagen vascular disease is an autoimmune disease.
 This means that your immune system mistakenly attacks your body’s healthy tissue.
-The attacks are usually in the form of inflammation.
-In this case, your immune system causes inflammation in the collagen and nearby joints.
+The cause of these attacks is not known.
+The attacks usually cause inflammation.
+If you have a collagen vascular disease, your immune system causes inflammation in your collagen and nearby joints.

-Several collagen vascular diseases, including lupus, scleroderma, and rheumatoid arthritis, are more common in women than men.
+Several collagen vascular diseases, including lupus, scleroderma, and rheumatoid arthritis, are more common in women than in men.
 This group of diseases usually affects adults in their 30s and 40s.
-According to the Mayo Clinic, children as young as 15 can be diagnosed with lupus (Mayo Clinic, 2011).
+Children as young as 15 can be diagnosed with lupus.

 Each type of collagen vascular disease has its own set of symptoms.
-However, most forms of collagen vascular disease do share some of the same general symptoms (NIH, 2011).
-People with collagen vascular disorders typically experience:
+However, most forms of collagen vascular disease do share some of the same general symptoms.
+People with collagen vascular disorders typically have: